cibernox/cibernox.github.io/source/_posts/2017-04-11-the-future-of-embers-testing-and-the-beheading-of-jquery.markdown

 {% endraw %}

-Since those helpers don't use jQuery and now we are making requests with `ember-fetch`, we can write an tests apps nicer than ever!
+Since those helpers don't use jQuery and now we are making requests with `ember-fetch`, we can write and tests apps nicer than ever!

 Note that to prevent ESLint to freak out when using `async/await`, you must edit your `.eslintrc.js` file and instruct to parse the javascript as the new ES2017 spec: